Windows 10 KVM with GPU Passthrough

 Configure Windows using the built-in display in virt-manager:

-- Install the VirtIO drivers and virtio-win-guest-tools from the second CDROM device
+- Install the VirtIO drivers and virtio-win-guest-tools from the second CDROM drive

 - Install the Looking Glass host application